iterative/mlem.ai/content/docs/gto/user-guide.md

 ## Annotations in artifacts.yaml

-Using Git tag to register versions and assign stages is handy, but the Git tag itself doesn't contain path to the artifact, type of it (it could be `model` or `dataset`), or any other information you may find useful.
-For simple projects (e.g. single artifact) we can assume the details
+Using Git tags to register artifact versions and assign stages is handy, but the Git tag itself doesn't contain a path to the artifact files, their type (`model` or `dataset`), or any other useful information about them.
+For simple projects (e.g. a single artifact) we can assume the details whenever we consume the artifacts (e.g. [in CI/CD](#acting-in-ci-cd)).
-[in a CI/CD system](#acting-in-ci-cd) downstream.
 But for more advanced cases, we should codify them in the registry itself.

 To keep this metainformation, GTO uses `artifacts.yaml` file.
 Commands like